pszemraj/SummComparer/README.md

 #### Input Documents

-Almost all of the information needed is in the `summary_gauntlet_dataset_mapped_src_docs.parquet`, and the `gauntlet_input_documents.parquet` is only needed if you want to look at the source documents themselves, or do some sort of analysis using their text.
+The `gauntlet_input_documents.parquet` file is required only if you need to examine the source documents themselves or perform any analysis using their text.
+Most of the necessary information is available in the `summary_gauntlet_dataset_mapped_src_docs.parquet` file.

 The `gauntlet_input_documents.parquet` file contains the following columns: